Slideshow Pictures: Pregnancy -- What Not to Eat When Pregnant

 You already know that heavy drinking during pregnancy can lead to serious birth defects.
 What you may not know is that even small amounts of alcohol could be harmful.
 No amount of drinking has been found to be safe during pregnancy, so it's best to avoid all forms of alcohol.
 This includes wine, beer, coolers, and traditional egg nog, which contains alcohol and raw eggs.

-Unless you're headed straight home from the restaurant, it's best to skip the doggie bag.
-The inside of a car can get warm quickly, allowing bacteria to multiply.
+Unless you're headed straight home from the restaurant, don't ask for a doggie bag.
+The inside of your car can get warm quickly, allowing bacteria to multiply.
 If you do take home leftovers, put them in the fridge within two hours of when the meal was originally served.

 More Reading on Pregnancy